dianziliu/APH/readme.md

 # 《An aspect performance-aware hypergraph neural network for review-based recommendation》

 ##
-This paper we have submitted to WSDM 2025
+This paper has been accepted by WSDM 2025.

 ## Abstract